deflect-ca/banjax/puzzle_ui/README.md

 - Actions: The actions that can be taken to move from one state to another
 - Goal test: A specification of what constitutes a solution

-Examples of state-space search
+- Examples of state-space search:

     - Solving puzzles like the 8-puzzle or Rubik's cube
     - A robot navigating through a maze

 [For more on State Space Search problems see wiki/State_space_search](https://en.wikipedia.org/wiki/State_space_search)

 ### Why State-Space Search?

-This puzzle was designed as an experiment—it is intentionally built as a state-space search problem.
+- This puzzle was designed as an experiment—it is intentionally built as a state-space search problem.

-The motivation behind this is that bots, LLMs, and automated solvers are not particularly strong at this class of problem, but humans also struggle with it—just in different ways.
+- The motivation behind this is that bots, LLMs, and automated solvers are not particularly strong at this class of problem, but humans also struggle with it—just in different ways.

-The hypothesis is that humans and bots will approach the puzzle in fundamentally different ways, and by analyzing how they play, we may uncover meaningful differences.
+- The hypothesis is that humans and bots will approach the puzzle in fundamentally different ways, and by analyzing how they play, we may uncover meaningful differences.

 #### The High Level Objective